nuxt/governance/README.md

 ## Changes to this document

-This document is signed-off-by Sébastien Chopin, Alexandre Chopin and Pooya Parsa and any future changes should be unanimously approval from all.
+This document is signed-off by Sébastien Chopin, Alexandre Chopin, and Pooya Parsa and any future changes should be unanimous approval from all.

 This governance document is based upon the [Benevolent Dictator Governance Model](http://oss-watch.ac.uk/resources/benevolentdictatorgovernancemodel) by Ross Gardler and Gabriel Hanganu, licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 This document itself is also licensed under the same license.